-Under current law, a person must disclose information about IEs they make that exceed \$1,000 in the aggregate by filing certain reports.
+Under current law, a person must file certain reports to disclose information about their IEs that exceed \$1,000 in the aggregate.
 A "person" is an individual, committee, firm, partnership, organization, association, syndicate, company trust, corporation, limited liability company, or other legal entity (other than the state or its political or administrative subdivisions) (CGS § 9-601(10)).